ianthompson/ccs-code-snippets/UPGRADE_NOTES.md

 ## Breaking Changes

-**None!** This update is fully backward compatible.
+**None!** These updates are fully backward compatible.
 All existing snippets will continue to work exactly as before.

+**v0.1.1 Note:** If you installed v0.1.1, snippets may not have been executing on the frontend.
+Upgrade to v0.1.2 immediately to resolve this issue.

 ## Migration Guide